-- The Company will compensate competitively with the practices of peer groups, and like performing financial companies; - Performance at the corporate, subsidiary and individual executive officer level will determine a significant portion of compensation; with due regard to financial performance relative to peer groups; - o The attainment of realizable but challenging objectives will determine performance-based compensation; and o The Company will encourage executive officers to hold substantial, long-term equity stakes in the Company so that the interest of executive officers will coincide with the interest of stockholders - accordingly stock options will constitute a significant portion of compensation.
+- o The Company will compensate competitively with the practices of peer groups, and like performing financial companies; - o Performance at the corporate, subsidiary and individual executive officer level will determine a significant portion of compensation; with due regard to financial performance relative to peer groups; - o The attainment of realizable but challenging objectives will determine performance-based compensation; and - O The Company will encourage executive officers to hold substantial, long-term equity stakes in the Company so that the interest of executive officers will coincide with the interest of stockholders accordingly stock options will constitute a significant portion of compensation.

-Elements of the Company's compensation of executive officers are: (1) Base salary and bonuses, (2) Incentive compensation in the form of stock options granted under the Company's 1995 Incentive Stock Option Plan, (3) Salary Deferral Plan, and (4) Other compensation and employee benefits generally available to all employees of the Company, such as health, life and long term disability insurance and employee contributions under the Company's 401-K and Pension Plans.
+Elements of the Company's compensation of executive officers are: (1) Base salary and bonuses, (2) Incentive compensation in the form of stock options granted under the Company's 1995 Employee Stock Option Plan (as amended), (3) Salary Deferral Plan, and (4) Other compensation and employee benefits generally available to all employees of the Company, such as health, life and long term disability insurance and employee contributions under the Company's 401(k) and pension plans.